Updated on December 8, 2022

 Vision Center is funded by our readers.
 We may earn commissions if you purchase something via one of our links.

-If you develop a hyphema, it means that the front of your eye has collected blood.
-It occurs between two main areas of the eye: the cornea (a clear, curve-shaped window at the front of the eye) and the iris (the colored part of the eye).
+Hyphema is when red blood cells collect around the eye’s anterior chamber.
+The anterior chamber is the area between the cornea (a clear, curve-shaped window at the front of the eye) and the iris (the colored part of the eye).

-People who have a history of eye trauma or recent ocular surgery face a higher risk of developing a hyphema.
+People with a history of eye trauma or recent ocular surgery face a higher risk of developing a hyphema.

 What Causes Hyphema?

-In many cases, a person develops a hyphema because of an injury or blow to the eye.
-This injury causes a tear of the iris or pupil of the eye and allows blood to accumulate.
+In many cases, a person develops a hyphema because of blunt eye trauma or open globe injury.
+This injury causes a tear of the eye’s iris or pupil and allows blood to accumulate.

-Additionally, you may develop a hyphema due to an underlying health condition or certain medications.
+You may develop a hyphema due to an underlying health condition or certain medications that increase eye bleeding.

 The following list includes diseases or drugs that increase the risk of a hyphema: